-This course provides the student with an understanding of corporate and partnership tax law: deferred tax assets and liabilities; special situations; organization and capital structure; earnings, profits, and dividend distributions; redemptions and liquidations; taxation of international transactions.
+This course provides the student with and understanding of partnerships and federal gift and estate taxes.
 Partnership topics covered are formation, operation and basics.
 Also covered are transfer of interests and terminations; S corporations; tax practice and ethics; federal gift and estate taxes; income taxation of estates and trusts.
-Prerequisite: ACC309

-ACC 450 - Fraud Detection and Deterrence Methodology
+ACC450 Fraud Detection and Deterrence Methodology I